 Luckily, there are plenty of pinafore dress patterns for us to add to our stash, if w’re looking to make our own pinafore dresses.
 The sewing patterns we’ve included in this round up range from casual, loose-fit dungaree styles to more tailored, vintage-inspired pinafores.
 Here are a few of our favourites, and we’ve included a couple of bonus apron dress patterns too for those of you who, like us, are interested in making this close cousin of the classic pinafore dress.

 This round-up is just one of our series of dressmaking pattern guides to inspire you if you’re on the hunt for sewing patterns to make your own wardrobe.
-Check out our sister guides to the best summer dress sewing patterns, the best coat sewing patterns or whip up our favourite free skirt sewing patterns.
+Check out our sister guides to the best summer dress sewing patterns, the best coat sewing patterns and the best blouse patterns – or whip up our favourite free skirt sewing patterns.

 Get into Dressmaking!

 Learn how to make your own clothes with Get into Dressmaking – an essential new collection of dressmaking advice from Simply Sewing.
 It’s packed with step-by-step guides and handy advice from fitting to fabrics, zips, seams and projects.
 Order our copy today

 Of course, we had to kick start this round-up with our very own pinafore dress (what can we say?
 We genuinely love it).
 This classic design was first published with issue 61 of Simply Sewing magazine and it’s available now as a PDF download in our Etsy store.
 It’s the ultimate mix-and-match layering piece for wearing all year round.
 Colourful corduroy, classic denim and heavier-weight cottons are all ideal for this style, and you can customise it with the two pocket and strap options included to switch up the look.